M6(GPT)3: Generating Multitrack Modifiable Multi-Minute MIDI Music from Text using Genetic algorithms, Probabilistic methods and GPT Models in any Progression and Time Signature: Related Work

 \subsection{Large language models for music generation}

 The recent revolution of Large Language Models (LLMs) invoked experiments concerning their abilities in tasks they were not initially created for.
-Examples of LLM usage for music composition include ChatMusician \cite{yuan-etal-2024-chatmusician} which is a fine-tuned Llama2 model to treat Music ABC notation as a language, and ComposerX \cite{deng2024composerx} which uses a multi-agent approach and chain-of-thought, where distinct instances of GPT-4 take care of interpreting user inputs, creating melodies, harmonising, and choosing instruments, among others.
+Examples of LLM usage for music composition include ComposerX \cite{deng2024composerx} which uses a multi-agent approach and chain-of-thought, where distinct instances of GPT-4 take care of interpreting user inputs, creating melodies, harmonising, and choosing instruments.